Kitana: Mortal Kombat games

-In the non-canonical crossover game Mortal Kombat vs. DC Universe (2008), Kitana was transported to Metropolis, where she encountered Wonder Woman.
-As she was suffering from "kombat rage" at the time, Kitana hallucinated Wonder Woman as an assassin sent from Outworld and challenged her.
-After being defeated, Kitana fled to a different section of Metropolis, where she was found and defeated by Scorpion and brought to Raiden's temple, where she reveals she had a vision of Darkseid to become Dark Kahn.
-Following this, Kitana joined the rest of the combatants in traveling to the fused realms of Outworld and Apokolips and fighting the DC Universe's heroes and villains while Raiden and Superman destroyed Dark Kahn.
+In the non-canonical crossover game Mortal Kombat vs. DC Universe (2008), Kitana is transported to Metropolis, where she encounters Wonder Woman.
+As she suffers from "kombat rage" at the time, Kitana hallucinates Wonder Woman as an assassin sent from Outworld and challenges her.
+After being defeated, Kitana flees to a different section of Metropolis, where she is found and defeated by Scorpion and brought to Raiden's temple, where she reveals she had a vision of Darkseid to become Dark Kahn.
+Following this, Kitana joins the rest of the combatants in traveling to the fused realms of Outworld and Apokolips and fighting the DC Universe's heroes and villains while Raiden and Superman destroy Dark Kahn.

 In the rebooted timeline of Mortal Kombat (2011), which retells the events of the first three Mortal Kombat games, Shao Kahn sends her and Jade to participate in a Mortal Kombat tournament.
 Kitana tries to defeat Liu Kang, but ends up being defeated.
 Anticipating her death, she is shocked by his choice to let her live.
 In the second tournament, Raiden approaches Kitana and reveals that her belief that she is Shao Kahn's daughter is false.
 Riddled with uncertainty, she secretly entered Shang Tsung's flesh pits and came across the recently made Mileena.
 Prior to meeting Kahn, she blames Shang Tsung for replacing her, only to be surprised by the revelation that the Emperor was the one who created Mileena.
 Before carrying out the execution, he locks Kitana in the palace and demands for his real daughter to be brought to him.
 Liu Kang quickly helps Kitana to be liberated, and they, along with Jade, flee to Earth to team up with their new comrades in the fight against Outworld's army.
 They help in the fight for Earth, but are slain by Kitana's evil mother, Sindel, along with other warriors.
 Ultimately, it is revealed that she is among the fighters brought back to life as revenants by Quan Chi in the Netherrealm to fight against Raiden.